MargaretDuff/PMP-Project-2017/README.md

 3. Fill holes
 4. Remove small objects
-5. Use morphological openingand closing to smooth the image 6.Trace the boundaries and find the area of all objects 7.If the area of an object is between 1800 and 3000 (about twice the size of an egg) then we take that object and perform a distance transform before a watershed transform to try and separate to objects joined together
+5. Use morphological openingand closing to smooth the image
+6. Trace the boundaries and find the area of all objects
+7. If the area of an object is between 1800 and 3000 (about twice the size of an egg) then we take that object and perform a distance transform before a watershed transform to try and separate to objects joined together
 8. Outputs the final binary image